gateio/gateapi-java/docs/TotalBalance.md

 # TotalBalance

-User's balance in all accounts
+User's balance in all accounts.

 ## Properties